checkly/docs.checklyhq.com/site/content/docs/private-locations/checkly-agent-guide.md

 Once you have an idea of how many checks will be running and you know the per-agent `JOB_CONCURRENCY` limit based on the agent container memory allocation, you can estimate the number of agents required as

-`agents = (1 / (JOB_CONCURRENCY / Checks per minute / 2)) + 1`.
+`agents = ((Checks per minute * average check duration in minutes) / JOB_CONCURRENCY) + 1`

 - Lower `JOB_CONCURRENCY`, more agents.
 - More checks per minute, more agents.
-- The extra factor `2` indicates an average runtime of 30 seconds for a check, e.g. `1 min / 2 = 30 sec`.
-You can increase or decrease that number based on check duration estimates.
+- Longer average check duration in minutes, more agents.
+I.e. if your estimate is checks run on average for 30 seconds, you plug in `0.5`.
-- The `+ 1` is to ensure redundant capactity in case of rolling upgrades or an agent failure.
+- The `+ 1` is to ensure redundant capacity in case of rolling upgrades or an agent failure.

+Lets' look at an example:

+1. `JOB_CONCURRENCY = 4`
+2. I expected `35` checks per minute
+3. Checks will take on average 25 seconds.
+This is ~`0,42` minutes.

+This means my estimated number of agents is `((35 * 0,42) / 4) + 1 = 4,675` or rounded up 5 agents.

 ## Installing and configuring the Checkly agent: